sCrypt-Inc/scryptTS-docs/docs/tokens/ft/ft.md

   // The recipient contract.
   // Because this particular contract doesn't enforce subsequent outputs,
-  // it could be any other contract or just a P2PKH. const receiver = new HashPuzzleFT(
+  // it could be any other contract or just a P2PKH. const receiver = new HashLockFTV2(
     toByteString(tokenId, true),
     max,
     dec,